 - Opening the GUI to the Concentration Grid menu and change the latitude grid spacing to 1.0 which represents the angular distance between cells and change to longitude spacing to 0.1 which represents the downwind spacing in kilometers.
 The span of the grid will always be 360.0, a full circle, with a maximum downwind distance of 5 kilometers.
 Also give the output file another name such as pdump and then save to exit.

-- Now open the Advanced / Concentration / Menu #8 Grid Packing Method and select the polar grid radio-button.
+- Now open the Advanced / Concentration / Menu #8 Grid Packing Method and select the polar grid radio-button and click Update.
 This sets cpack=3 which causes HYSPLIT to interpret the previously set grid parameters in polar rather than rectangular units.
 Then save to exit and run the model.
 The standard output shows that the model has been configured for a polar concentration grid.

 - Next open the Display / Concentration / Polar Grids menu and change the map labels to every 0.1 degrees.
 The resulting plume display shows the concentration color scale at the bottom.
 The number at the bottom right, 1.0E-04, is the contour multiplier required to obtain the final units.
 Note this program does not yet provide the option to convert g/kg to ppt.